grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image34.jpeg" alt-text="A close up of a device.":::

-5. With a 5IP Torx Plus screwdriver, remove the 5IP screw holding down the SSD. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+5. With a 5IP Torx Plus screwdriver, remove the 5IP screw holding down the SSD.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image35.jpeg" alt-text="A hand holding a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 6. With your fingers, gently wiggle and lift the SSD out of the PCBA connector at a 15 degree angle.